nivagator/personal-site/_posts/2020-03-06-synology-nfs-mount.md

   ```bash
   $ sudo mkdir /mnt/backups
   ```
-- Attach the NAS to the newly created backup mount point.
+- Attach the NAS shared folder (*remember the mount path from earlier?*) (`/volume1/backups`) to the newly created backup mount point(`/mnt/backups`).
 The local IP of my NAS is `192.168.1.30`.
 Replace this with your value.
 No response is expected from this command.
   ```bash
   $ sudo mount 192.168.1.30:/volume1/backups /mnt/backups
   ```